siderolabs/talos/website/content/v1.9/talos-guides/install/cloud-platforms/openstack.md

 ### Create the Image

-First, download the OpenStack image from a Talos [release](https://github.com/siderolabs/talos/releases).
+First, download the OpenStack image from [Image Factory](https://factory.talos.dev/).
 These images are called `openstack-$ARCH.tar.gz`.
 Untar this file with `tar -xvf openstack-$ARCH.tar.gz`.
 The resulting file will be called `disk.raw`.